 - 6.1 A wide range of enrichment activities supplements the timetabled curriculum.
 Our pupils are encouraged to take part in an extensive range of art, drama, music, sport and other activities and clubs.
 Regular themed days and weeks are held.
-These may include Book Week, International Women's Day, Science Week, or Anti-Bullying Week. - 6.2 Pupils are taken to places of interest on a regular basis.
+These may include Book Week, Science Week, Anti-Bullying Week or Art Week. - 6.2 Pupils are taken to places of interest on a regular basis.
 Visits, including residential opportunities, are organised annually, which help to develop independence, teamwork and responsibility in a different environment to that in school.